 Grant Healthcare Foundation began its granting program in 1996.
 Funding for the establishment and operation of the foundation was derived from the proceeds of the sale of the hospital and income from the investment of this corpus.
 The corporate name remains Grant Hospital of Chicago, doing business as Grant Healthcare Foundation, in honor of its long history of providing healthcare services to the people of Chicago.

-From inception through December 2014, Grant Healthcare Foundation has awarded grants totaling more than $26 million.
+From inception through December 2015, Grant Healthcare Foundation has awarded grants totaling nearly $30 million.

 Grant Hospital of Chicago was recognized for the quality of care provided within its walls by a dedicated and diverse staff.
 Admitting privileges were offered to African-American doctors from the south side of Chicago at a time when they could not access these privileges at other hospitals on Chicago’s north side.
 This resulted in the admission and treatment of patients from all over the Chicago area.
 As a funder, Grant Healthcare Foundation is committed to access to health care for all the citizens of the Chicago area, especially vulnerable populations.
 We serve the entire metropolitan Chicago area, though most grants are awarded to organizations located within and serving the people of the City of Chicago.